Connect with us

 An example of a roof pitch is ‘8/12 pitch’ which means the roof rises 8” for every 12″ inward towards the peak.
 This is a slope of 33.7 degrees.

 Roof pitches are meant to allow a roof to redirect snow to avoid possible collapse of the roofing.
-High pitches are ideal for regions with heavy snowfall, while low pitches are best for arid areas.
+High pitches are best for regions with heavy snowfall, while low pitches are best for arid areas.

 Pitched Roof

 Roofs with roof pitches of more than 10 degrees are known as pitched roofs.
-There are three types of pitched roofs: low pitched, conventional, and high-pitched roofs.
+There are three types of pitched roofs: low-pitched, conventional, and high-pitched roofs.

 On the other hand, conventional roofs have pitches that range from 4/12 to 9/12 (33.3% to 75.0%) and are the easiest to build and maintain.
-They are the most common types of pitched roof.
+They are the most common types of pitched roofs.

 High-pitched roofs often range from 10/12 to 12/12 but can be as high as 21/12 (175%).

-Types of Pitched Roofs
+Pitched Roofs

 • Mono Pitch Roof